wp-plugins/woocommerce-molds/readme.txt

 *   "add to price" will add the number entered to current regular price
 *   "substract" will substract the number entered to current regular price
 *   "calculate in %" will do the chosen calculation using the number you entered as a % of the regular price

-*   e.g. "add" checked and "10" entered = "add 10% of variation regular price to variation regular price"
+( e.g. "add" checked and "10" entered = "add 10% of variation regular price to variation regular price" )

-*   sale price
-*   Exactly the same options as regular price
-*   "use as sale price", "add", "substract", "calculate in %"
+*   sale price ( exactly the same options as regular price => "use as sale price", "add", "substract", "calculate in %" )
 *   schedule
 *   weight
 *   dimensions